-- Federal Grants 5307 and 5311 for operating assistance from FY 2021-FY 2025 was based on the FDOT Adopted Work Program FY 2021-2015 for Collier County.
-An annual growth rate of 1.8% was applied after FY 2021, which represents the 10-year average CPI to increase the revenue source. - Federal and State grant 5305 funds for planning were based on the FDOT Adopted Work Program FY 2021-2015 for Collier County. - Projected FDOT Block Grants revenues for 2021-2025 were obtained from the FDOT Adopted Work Program FY 2021-2015 for Collier County.
-A conservative annual growth rate of 1.8% was used to increase these revenues and thereafter were based on 10-year average CPI. - Projected fare revenues for existing services are based on FY 2019 YTD Route Statistics data provided by CAT, with a conservative 1.8% annual growth rate applied. - Projected local contributions were obtained from the FDOT Adopted Work Program FY 2021-2015 for Collier County.
-A conservative annual growth rate of 1.8% was used to increase revenues and thereafter was based on 10-year average CPI. - Based on vehicle information provided by CAT staff, a total of \$15.8 million in capital funds was assumed in the 10-year plan to fund the existing fixed-route bus replacement program and \$4.5 million for paratransit vehicles.
+- Federal Grants 5307 and 5311 for operating assistance from FY 2021-FY 2025 reflects FDOT Adopted Work Program FY 2021-2015 for Collier County; an annual growth rate (1.8%) is applied after FY 2021, to reflect 10-year average CPI increase to the revenue source. - Federal and State grant 5305 funds for planning were based on the FDOT Adopted Work Program FY 2021-2015 for Collier County. - Projected FDOT Block Grant revenues for 2021-2025 were obtained from the FDOT Adopted Work Program FY 2021-2015 for Collier County.
+A conservative annual growth rate of 1.8% was used to increase these revenues and thereafter were based on 10-year average CPI.

+- Projected fare revenues for existing services are based on FY 2019 YTD Route Statistics data provided by CAT, with a conservative 1.8% annual growth rate applied. - Projected local contributions were obtained from the FDOT Adopted Work Program FY 2021- 2025 for Collier County.
+A conservative annual growth rate of 1.8% was used to increase revenues and thereafter was based on 10-year average CPI. - Based on vehicle information provided by CAT staff, a total of \$15.9 million in capital funds was assumed in the 10-year plan to fund the existing fixed-route bus replacement program and \$4.5 million for paratransit vehicles. - New State Block Grant The formula to allocate Block Grant funds is based on three components: population of service area, ridership, and revenue miles.
+Block grant revenues are approximate based on information provided by FDOT's Public Transit Office.
+It is assumed these revenues will increase when implementing new/expanded transit services, two years after the start of new/expanded services. - FTA Section 5307 Revenues are based on federal formula funding criteria such as increased ridership and passenger-miles.
+Funding levels are subject to change due to transit performance relating to route revenue miles, passenger trips, and performance of the whole system.
+For expansion to existing routes and new services, it is assumed these revenues will increase and would be realized two years from year of service expansion or new services.

 The detailed 10-year Cost Feasible Finance Plan is presented in Table 10-3.
+Table 10-3 includes all services, facilities, and capital, existing and proposed, that is within the fiscal capacity of existing revenue streams.